 Introduction

 The average full-time employee in America works 47 hours a week (Abadi, 2018).
 It is the norm in our country that many workers spend more time within their place of work than at home with their families.
 This is a problem that impacts the work-life balance of workers, and their overall mental and physical health – all being detrimental to morale.
 Employee morale is reflected by the attitude and satisfaction of employees within a workplace.
 Morale drives productivity.
-Morale is, “the state of the spirits of a person or group as shown by confidence, cheerfulness, discipline, and the performance of assigned tasks,” (Pillay, 2010).
-Low employee morale is a problem that affects productivity, absenteeism and turnover, costing an organization money and even customers.
+Morale is, “the state of the spirits of a person or group as shown by confidence, cheerfulness, discipline, and the performance of assigned tasks” (Pillay, 2010).
+Low employee morale is a problem that affects productivity, absenteeism and turnover, costing organizations money and even customers.
 By offering options for employees to increase their own happiness and overall satisfaction within the workplace, organizations can mitigate the damages of unsatisfied workers.

 This report will discuss the problem of low employee morale, and assess three solutions for boosting employee morale, and keeping workers physically and mentally healthy.